vlang/v/doc/docs.md

 V combines `Option` and `Result` into one type, so you don't need to decide which one to use.

-The amount of work required to "upgrade" a function to return an instance of `Option` is minimal: you have to add a `?` to the return type and return an error when something goes wrong.
+The amount of work required to "upgrade" a function to an optional function is minimal: you have to add a `?` to the return type and return an error when something goes wrong.

-If you don't need to return an error message, you can simply `return none` (this is equivalent to `return error("")`).
+If you don't need to return an error message, you can simply `return none` (this is a more efficient equivalent to `return error("")`).

 This is the primary way of handling errors in V. They are still values, like in Go, but the advantage is that errors can't be unhandled, and handling them is a lot less verbose.